0lkhs0/SGBIZFormation-Cessation/README.md

 An analysis of the impact of the Covid-19 pandemic on the formation and cessation of business entities in Singapore, with the goal of gaining valuable insights into the economic effects of the pandemic on the country's business landscape.

-## Table of Contents

 ## About the Project
 This project is a data analysis of the formation and cessation of business entities in Singapore by industry, from January 1990 to December 2022.
 The goal of the project was to identify trends in the data and provide insights into the performance of different industries over time.
 The project involved data cleaning, transformation, and visualization using Python and its data analysis libraries such as Pandas, Matplotlib, and Seaborn.
 Through this analysis, we were able to identify industries that have seen significant growth or decline in recent years and gain a better understanding of the business market in Singapore after covid.

 ## Questions to Answer

-1. Which industries have seen the most growth and which have faced the most challenges post-Covid-19 pandemic in Singapore?
-2. Based on the formation and cessation rate of businesses across different industries in Singapore which industries have the highest and lowest rates?
+1. Based on the formation and cessation rate of businesses across different industries in Singapore which industries have the highest and lowest rates?
+2. Which industries have seen the most growth and which have faced the most challenges post-Covid-19 pandemic in Singapore?
+3. Which types of businesses are most vulnerable to failure?
-3. Which industries are in high demand for new business formation and evaluate their success rate in terms of survival post-establishment?
+4. Which industries are in high demand for new business formation and evaluate their success rate in terms of survival post-establishment?
-4. Which types of businesses are most vulnerable to failure?
-5. Are there particular industries that have potential opportunity for growth?

 ## Data
 Datasets obtained from Singstats (https://www.singstat.gov.sg/find-data/search-by-theme/industry/formation-and-cessation-of-business-entities/latest-data)